Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: Problem Statement

 subject to the system dynamics \eqref{system dyanmics}, where $\mathbf{I}_{k+1|k}=[\mathbf{I}_k, I_{k+1|k}]$ with $I_{k+1|k} = [u(k),z(k+1|k)]$. $z(k+1|k)$ consists of the predicted output $y(k+1|k)$ and the predicted reward function under the control $u(k)$.

-Another approach is to drive the system output to the unknown optimal condition directly, which is closer to the classic self-optimisation control \cite{skogestad2000plantwide}.
+Another approach is to drive the system output to the unknown optimal condition directly.
 Since the optimal operation condition is unknown, the best one can do is to drive the system to the best estimation of the optimal operation condition with all the information up to now.
 This can be formulated as

 where $ r^* = l(\theta^*) $ denotes the predicted optimal operational condition conditional upon $\mathbf{I}_{k+1|k}$, which is a function of the environment parameter $\theta^*$.
-In realm of self-optimisation control, it is often required that the mapping $l(\theta)$ is a smooth function of $\theta$ and $r^* = l(\theta^*)$ is a unique optimum of the objective function~\cite{krstic2000stability}.
+In realm of auto-optimisation control, it is often required that the mapping $l(\theta)$ is a smooth function of $\theta$ and $r^* = l(\theta^*)$ is a unique optimum of the objective function~\cite{krstic2000stability}.

 These two problems have been solved previously in autonomous search \cite{Chen2021DCEE,Li2021CLEE}.
-The research question is how to extend these results from this specific application to general self-optimisation control problems.
+The research question is how to extend these results from this specific application to general auto-optimisation control problems.
 In this paper, we will focus our attention on the latter formulation in \eqref{eqn: optimal operational condition formulation}, which is related to the operational condition determined by unknown environment parameters.

 Before proceeding further, we demonstrate that the control input $u(k)$ obtained by minimising \eqref{eqn: optimal operational condition formulation} \emph{naturally} carries dual effects corresponding to exploration and exploitation, respectively.
 Intuitively, the control input $u(k)$ will influence the future system state $ y(k+1|k) $ via the system dynamics \eqref{system dyanmics}, and at the same time affect the future information to be collected $I_{k+1|k}$ via the reward function in \eqref{eqn: reward function} from the environment subject to uncertainties.